 The city skyline in Chicago is one of the most famous in the world, and for good reason.
 Chicago architecture and the design of the city are truly unique and iconic.
 With the Chicago River running through the skyscrapers, you’ll be hard-pressed not to find a gorgeous view from any angle.

 Chicago’s skyline has been featured in countless movies and TV shows, making it iconic.
 The best way to get a good view of the Chicago skyline is from one of the many observation decks in the city, such as the Willis Tower or 360 Chicago.
 Or if you are out by Shedd Aquarium, the view of the city from the walkway near the aquarium is one of the best.

 You can even cruise on Lake Michigan or the Chicago River to get an up-close and personal view of the skyline.
 If you want to enjoy the skyline during your stay, check out the Radisson Blu at the Aqua Building or the historic Chicago Athletic Association.

 See Related: Places to Visit in Your 20s in the US

 3. Get Wild at Lincoln Park Zoo

 Address: 2400 N. Cannon Drive, Chicago, IL 60614

-The Lincoln Park Zoo also offers educational programs and different events throughout the year, making it a great way to learn more about the animal kingdom.
-Some of those seasonal events include beer, wine, and cocktail-focused programs for zoo-loving adults around the city.
+The Lincoln Park Zoo also offers educational programs and events throughout the year, making it a great way to learn more about the animal kingdom.
+Those seasonal events include beer, wine, and cocktail-focused programs for zoo-loving adults around the city.

-Staying in the neighborhood is a piece of cake too.
+Staying in the neighborhood is a piece of cake, too.
 Near the zoo is the charming, European-style Villa D’Citta.
-This cozy B&B is a brief walk from other Lincoln Park establishments, plus it’s in a great, central location to access other areas of the city as well.
+This cozy B&B is a brief walk from other Lincoln Park establishments, plus it’s in a great, central location to access other areas of the city.

 4. Visit the Museum Campus of Chicago